Gallery Maintenance, Dusting, & Preventive Cleaning

 -

-Prioritizing projects on a tight budget?
-Working towards achieving or maintaining accreditation?
-Starting a fundraising campaign or applying for a grant?
 Preventive Conservation Assessment is an overall snapshot of your organization and the condition of your collections.
 Your assessor will look at collections management, condition, storage, and exhibition to identify what you’re doing right and what projects will have the biggest impact on long-term preservation.
 Recommendations are organized into short-term, medium-term, long-term, and ongoing goals to help you identify what can be done now and what can be saved for the future.

 -